 Results

 We modeled our two dependent measures—canonical proportion and the number of VMSs produced by each child—using a linear regression with fixed effects of age (numeric, in months), language (Tseltal/Yélî Dnye), and their interaction (i.e., measure ~ age * language).
 Because we only had one datapoint per child (e.g., the number of VMSs that child displayed), we were unable to include a random effect of child.
 The analysis was conducted in R (R Core Team, 2018) using lme4 (Bates et al. 2015), and all plots were generated with ggplot2 (Wickham, 2009).
+Analysis scripts associated with this project can be found in its public repository at https://github.com/marisacasillas/TS_and_YD-VMS; the raw input files (in .eaf ELAN format) contain potential identifying information via utterance transcription, so can only be securely accessed in the HomeBank Casillas corpus (Casillas et al. 2017, VanDam et al. 2016).
 We first review findings regarding canonical proportion, then findings for VMS acquisition.

 3.1 Canonical proportion